 Reasons to Increase the Rent

-There are many reasons why you might want to increase the rent you get from your tenants, but they aren’t all created equal.
-Below are a list of fair reasons to increase the rent.
+There are many reasons why you might want to increase the rent you get from your tenants.
+Below is a list of fair reasons to increase the rent.

 - Increased costs – this is the main reason why landlords consider increasing the rent.
 The loss of mortgage interest tax relief, increased legislation, and other landlord costs are eating into rental yields everywhere.
 Do the maths.
 If you’re making less money or worse, losing money, you have no choice but to increase your rents.